Johann Friedrich Struensee: Upbringing and early career

 Struensee was ambitious and petitioned the Danish government through Minister of Foreign Affairs Count Johann Hartwig Ernst von Bernstorff for funds.
-He tried his hand at writing Enlightenment treatises and published many of them in his journal Zum Nutzen und Vergnügen ("For benefit and enjoyment").
+He wrote Enlightenment treatises and published many of them in his journal Zum Nutzen und Vergnügen ("For benefit and enjoyment").

 Physician to King Christian VII

 During Struensee's near ten-year residence in Altona he came into contact with a circle of aristocrats who had been sent away from the royal court in Copenhagen.
 Among them were Enevold Brandt and Count Schack Carl Rantzau, who were supporters of the Enlightenment.
 Rantzau recommended Struensee to the court as a physician to attend King Christian VII on his forthcoming tour to princely and royal courts in western Germany, the Netherlands, England, and France.

 Struensee received the appointment in April 1768.
 The king and his entourage set forth on 6 May.
 While in England Struensee received the honorary degree of Doctor in Medicine from the University of Cambridge.

-During the eight-month tour, he gained the king's confidence and affection.
-The king's ministers, Bernstorff and Finance Minister H. C. Schimmelmann, were pleased with Struensee's influence on the king, who began making fewer embarrassing "scenes".
+During the eight-month tour, he gained the king's confidence and favor.
+The king's ministers, Bernstorff and Finance Minister H. C. Schimmelmann, were pleased with Struensee's influence on the king, who began displaying fewer publicly disruptive behaviors.
 Upon the court's return to Copenhagen in January 1769, Struensee was appointed personal physician to the king.
 In May, he was given the honorary title of State Councillor, which advanced him to the class of the third rank at court.
 Struensee wrote an important report on the mental health of the King.